control-center/serviced/web/ui/README.md

 the Docker container `zenoss/serviced-build` defined in `serviced/build/Dockerfile` to launch the UI portion of the build.
 This image contains all of the tools required to build the UI.

-The first time the build is executed a number of additional third-party UI build tools will be automatically downloaded and cached locally.
+If you have node.js installed locally, then the first time the build is executed a number of additional third-party UI build tools will be automatically downloaded and cached locally.
 This may take a few minutes.
 However, after the tools are cached locally, subsequent builds will not repeat those downloads.

+If you do not have node.js installed locally, these tools are included in the Docker image `zenoss/serviced-build`.

 ### Primary make targets
 The three primary make targets are `build`, `test`, and `clean`.
 All of these targets perform the corresponding